 Further exploratory sampling and drilling would be required before the Company can confirm these interpretations.
+As previously indicated, management and the board of directors are considering, among other things, the nature and scope of any further exploration activities at the Mulloy Project.

-No additional work prior to August 13, 2020 is required to keep the Mulloy Project in good standing.
+In July 2020, the Company distributed banked work credits on the cells comprising the original Mulloy Project.
+No additional work prior to August 13, 2021 is required to keep those cells good standing.